 What are the different ways to listen to Exile FM?

 We encourage listeners to access ExileFM through our website, exilefm.com.
 They can, of course, listen through the RadioKing website too, and our ExileFM Facebook page has a radio player function.
 Most of our shows are broadcast live, but we’re really pleased to report that all our shows are now uploaded to our website as “podcasts”, so listeners can access them at their leisure after the live broadcast.

 Can you tell us about your audience profile?

 Our audience is relatively small, but far-flung, diverse, and growing.
-Most of our current presenters are located in the UK, but we also have a presenter based in Melbourne, Australia and one in Denver, Colorado; and our listenership reflects our international and well-travelled team.
+Most of our current presenters are located in the UK, but we also have a presenter based in Melbourne, Australia, and one in Denver, Colorado; and our listenership reflects our international and well-traveled team.

 What do you value most about this project?